Miracloon/pflotran-documentation/user_guide/cards/process_model_cards/grid_card.rst

  to a scalar at a face for a flux calculation.
 Options include [LINEAR, FLOW, POTENTIAL].
 Defaults: LINEAR for structured grids, and POTENTIAL for unstructured grids.

+MAX_CELLS_SHARING_A_VERTEX <int>
+ Specifies the maximum number of cells sharing a single vertex.
+Necessary for expansing arrays used to read in complex grids where a vertex is shared by a large number of cells.
+Default = 24

+STENCIL_WIDTH <int>
+ Width of structured grid stencil.
+Default = 1

+STENCIL_TYPE <string>
+ Specifies stencil with options BOX or STAR.
+Default = STAR

+DOMAIN_FILENAME <string>
+ Specifies the path to the filename defining explicit unstructured grid geometry for inclusion in HDF5 output enabling plotting in Paraview/Visit.

+UPWIND_FRACTION_METHOD <string>
+ Specifies the approach used to calculate the upwind fraction for UNSTRUCTURED_EXPLICIT grids.
+Options include [FACE_CENTER_PROJECTION (default), CELL_VOLUME, ABSOLUTE_DISTANCE].

+2ND_ORDER_BOUNDARY_CONDITION
+ A simple approach to boundary ghost cells.
+Specifies that boundary conditions be applied a full cell width away from the cell center instead of a half cell width (at the face).
+Only supported for structured grids.

 Examples
 --------